Mayor Brian Johsz

 Professionally, he serves as the Director of Government Affairs for Athens Services, a local recycling and solid waste company.
 He has an extensive background in government ranging from Capitol Hill to the State Capitol.
 Brian previously worked for elected officials in the House of Representatives, the California State Legislature, and the County of San Bernardino Board of Supervisors.
 He has also worked as an executive for the Boy Scouts of America.

 Brian and his wife, Libbie, were married in 2004.
 They live in the Fairfield Ranch community and have been residents of Chino Hills since 2010.
-They have a young son who is active in Cub Scouts and Chino Hills Little League.
-Their young daughter enjoys dance lessons.
+Libbie is an elementary school teacher.
+They have a young son who is active in Boy Scouts and Chino Hills Little League.
+Their young daughter enjoys dance lessons and Girl Scouts.
+Cali is their family dog who loves her time walking on City trails and in parks.
 They are parishioners of St. Paul the Apostle Catholic Church.